-- (1) "Agreement" means the WA Health Australian Nursing Federation Registered Nurses, Midwives, Enrolled (Mental Health) and Enrolled (Mothercraft) Nurses - Industrial Agreement 2013. - (2) "Casual Employee" means an employee engaged with no guarantee of continual or additional employment.

-- (3) "Child" means a child of the employee under the age of one year except for adoption.
+- (1) "Agreement" means the WA Health System Australian Nursing Federation Registered Nurses, Midwives, Enrolled (Mental Health) and Enrolled (Mothercraft) Nurses Industrial Agreement 2018. - (2) "Casual Employee" means an employee engaged with no guarantee of continual or additional employment. - (3) "Child" means a child of the employee under the age of one year except for adoption.
 In adoption, child means a person under the age of five years who is not a child or stepchild of the employee.
 The child in adoption must not have previously lived continuously with the employee for a period of six months or more. - (4) "De Facto Spouse" means a person who lives with the employee as the husband or wife of the employee on a bona fide domestic basis, although not legally married to that person. - (5) "Dependant" in relation to an employee means a spouse; or where there is no spouse, a child or any other relative resident within the State who relies on the employee for their main support; who does not receive a district or location allowance of any kind. - (6) "Executive" means the executive management team of a hospital or health care facility, district or region.
 This may include a Chief Executive Officer or General Manager, Director of Nursing, Director of Finance, Director of Medical Services and is generally made up of those senior positions directly reporting to the Chief Executive Officer. - (7) "FTE" means a full time equivalent employee who is contracted for an average of 38 hours per week. - (8) "Health Care Site" means any clinic, hospital, nursing post, community based health care service, or other establishment where health services are delivered. - (9) "Hospital" means any public hospital, health service, health care facility or other facility controlled by the Employer. - (10) "Metropolitan Non-Teaching Hospital" these are local community hospitals based in the metropolitan area other than hospitals, which are designated teaching hospitals.
-Designated Teaching Hospitals include Sir Charles Gairdner Hospital, Royal Perth Hospital, Fremantle Hospital, King Edward Memorial Hospital for Women and Princess Margaret Hospital and Graylands, Selby Lemnos. - (11) "Midwife" means a person registered under the Health Practitioner Regulation National Law (Western Australia) in the nursing and midwifery profession whose name is entered on the register of midwives kept under that Law as a midwife. - (12) "Nurse" means a person registered under the Health Practitioner Regulation National Law (Western Australia) in the nursing and midwifery profession whose name is entered on division 1 of the register of nurses kept under that Law as a registered nurse. - (13) "Nurse Practitioner" means a Registered Nurse who has an Endorsement as a Nurse Practitioner by the Nursing and Midwifery Board of Australia and who is employed to work as a Nurse Practitioner. - (14) "Ordinary Rate of Pay" means the rate of pay as prescribed in Clause 14 Salaries and Classifications of this Agreement. - (15) "Partial Dependant" in relation to an employee means a spouse; or where there is no spouse, a child or any other relative resident within the State who relies on the employee for their main support; who receives a district or location allowance of any kind less than that applicable to an employee without dependants under any award, agreement or other provision regulating the employment of the partial dependant. - (16) "A Part Time Employee" is an employee contracted for less than 38 hours per week.
+Designated Teaching Hospitals include Sir Charles Gairdner Hospital, Royal Perth Hospital, Fremantle Hospital, King Edward Memorial Hospital for Women, Perth Children's Hospital and Graylands, Selby Lemnos. - (11) "Midwife" means a person registered under the Health Practitioner Regulation National Law (Western Australia) in the nursing and midwifery profession whose name is entered on the register of midwives kept under that Law as a midwife. - (12) "Nurse" means a person registered under the Health Practitioner Regulation National Law (Western Australia) in the nursing and midwifery profession whose name is entered on division 1 of the register of nurses kept under that Law as a registered nurse. - (13) "Nurse Practitioner" means a Registered Nurse who has an Endorsement as a Nurse Practitioner by the Nursing and Midwifery Board of Australia and who is employed to work as a Nurse Practitioner. - (14) "Ordinary Rate of Pay" means the rate of pay as prescribed in Clause 16 Salaries and